Other

 Adventist school because they actually wish their children to be

-"indoctrinated" with the SDA perspective on life in general -
+"indoctrinated" with the SDA perspective on life in general - to include

-with the highest quality of teaching possible.
+highest quality of teaching possible.

-weight and simply let the student determine, without any weight of
+equal weight and simply let the student determine, without any weight of

 influence of the teacher, which side is likely to be correct, why not